To give your child the best learning outcomes, you need to understand how they learn. From there, you can provide them with the support they need.

 Solitary Learner

 Solitary learners prefer to learn independently.
 They tend to keep to themselves and work best alone.
 Most commonly, solitary learners are introverted.
 Solitary workers are typically focused on goals.
-Your child might be a solitary learner if they prefer to sit alone and learn best by working independently.
-Solitary learners like to think alone.
-They also often keep a journal and self-analyze often.
+Your child might be a solitary learner if she prefers to sit alone and learns best by working independently.
+Solitary learners often keep a journal and self-analyze often.

 Two tips for helping your solitary learner study:

-- Encourage your child to keep a journal to help sort out her thoughts on what she loves learning and what she might want to explore further.
+1. Encourage your child to keep a journal to help sort out her thoughts.

 Teaching Styles

-- The authority style.
+1. The authority style.
 This style is used when a teacher gives a one-way lecture.
-This strategy isn’t as engaging as other strategies because it doesn’t require students to participate.
+This strategy isn’t as engaging as other strategies, because it doesn’t require students to participate.
 Usually, students are expected to take notes as the teacher lectures on the content.
-This style isn’t seen in elementary classrooms, but it is used more often in middle school classrooms and higher.
-When the authority style is used by itself, individual student needs can’t be met because there is little to no interaction.
+This style isn’t seen in elementary classrooms as often as it is in middle school classrooms and higher.
+Times exist when this style is necessary, but much research show it is not often the best way students learn.

-- The demonstrator style.
-When a teacher is a demonstrator, they remain in authority over the classroom.
+3. The demonstrator style.
+When a teacher is a demonstrator, he/she remains in authority over the classroom.
 This style is similar to the authority style, but it includes additional elements to contribute to student learning.
 The teacher may use other forms of teaching, such as videos, activities, demonstrations, and more.
 This information allows students to be more engaged than they would in the authority style, but it still lacks a lot of teacher-student interaction.
-Not all students’ needs can be met with the demonstrator teaching style.

-- The delegator style.
+4. The delegator style.
 Teachers may use the delegator style for group work or labs.
 This style allows a teacher to observe the students as they work and to provide assistance as needed.
 The delegator style also allows students to learn from each other, which benefits all of the students involved.
 This observation is a good way for teachers to encourage collaboration in the classroom and to help build important social skills.
 It helps students explore and discover new concepts with the guidance of their teacher.

-However, it can sometimes take away from the teacher being an authority figure.
+More often than not, you do not get to choose your child’s teacher.
+Advocate for your daughter by sharing her best learning style with new teachers.
+Qualified teachers use a variety of styles to reach students, but understanding their students’ needs takes some time.
 By being aware of the different learning and teaching styles, you can ensure that your child gets the best education possible.
-It is important you also note your informal learning style and evaluate fitness with your child’s learning style.
-When you are helping with homework, are you coaching and supporting the child the way their learning style requires?
+It is important you also note your informal learning style and how it affects you when you’re helping her at home.
+When you are helping with homework, are you coaching and supporting the child the way her learning style requires?
 Moreover, empowering your child with knowledge of how she learns best helps her become her own best self-advocate throughout her learning journey.